Let’s consider if ‘Hot Mess to Cool Oasis’ is right for you – Q &A

-A. If you have more questions that will help you to decide if the course is right for you, please contact me here (contact form).
+A. If you have more questions that will help you to decide if the course is right for you, please contact me here.
 I’d love to help you see if the course is right for you at this time.

 Q. How do I register for the ‘Hot Mess to Calm Oasis’ Course?

-A. Registration is open now for Fall 2019.
-You can register here.
+A. Registration is open now for Fall 2020.

 Cindi Rivera, MFT Marriage, Family Therapist